The benefits of fresh air

 On a more practical level, biodiversity supports critical ecosystem services for the human population, such as food and raw materials that support lives and livelihoods.
 Bumblebees and other pollinators are important and cherished components of this crucial link, and provide a compelling example of the partnership between biodiversity and human health and welfare.
 Pollination is vital for many of the nation’s wild plants and it helps to maintain affordable five-a-day fruit and vegetables, having a direct impact on human welfare.
 Pollinating around 80% of our wildflower species, Bumblebees also work to support the wider ecosystem, creating the multi-coloured and diverse outdoor spaces we can all gain enjoyment from.

 Here at the Trust we rely on the generosity of others to allow us to continue our conservation and outreach work.
-One company looking to support the Trust in our mission to create countryside rich in buzzing bumblebees and colourful wildflowers, supporting the incredible biodiversity we have in the UK, is Cottage Holidays.
+One company looking to support the Trust in our mission to create countryside rich in buzzing bumblebees and colourful wildflowers, supporting the incredible biodiversity we have in the UK, is Original Cottages.
 We asked our new corporate member for a few words about themselves, and their connection to our beautiful British countryside.

 This all began as an idea at the dining table of a family cottage in the heart of Norfolk.
 Today, that very idea has grown to become the largest, family-owned, independent holiday cottage company in the country with no signs of anything slowing down.

 Throughout the family of brands, we have over 3,000 cottages on offer, meaning we have plenty to choose from – this is something that must have seemed beyond the imagination of Richard & Lesley Ellis at that dining table in the 1990’s.
 Our properties and their locations proudly show off all corners of our beautiful island, from beach, to mountain, to countryside and everything in between.